aplteam/Tatin/docs/PublishingPackages.md

 * "JustBetas": You may delete only beta versions
 * "None": You cannot delete any packages at all

-Note that anything that carries something that is not a digit after the second dot in the version number and before the build separator (either a plus ("`+`", recommended) or a --- now deprecated --- dot ("`.`")) qualifies as a beta version.
+Note that anything that carries something that is not a digit after the second dot in the version number and before the build separator "`+`" qualifies as a beta version.

 Examples: